-You are invited to participate in World Listening Day 2017, an annual global event held on July 18.
+You are invited to participate in World Listening Day 2018, an annual global event held every July 18.

 This year’s theme is FUTURE LISTENING created by Filipino sound artist Teresa Barrozo.

 The theme calls for reimagining a personal and universal future through listening.
 Participants are encouraged to examine their hopes, dreams, ambitions and fears for the future and reflect on the question,

 We invite the participants to imagine sonic possible worlds and the future of acoustic ecology through sound walks, field recordings, site-specific performances, and curated events and concerts on the theme.
 Participants can also participate in virtual worlds by listening and sharing endangered sounds and identifying sounds they want to render obsolete in their future.

 Future Listening ultimately aims to engage the world in opening its ears to the present and in acknowledging the immense capacity of the act of listening in shaping our collective future.

 What does your past sound like?
 What does your present sound like?